Expert Advice

 The essay can be an important part of the application that helps us get to know you and understand what you would contribute to our campus community.
 We want to get to know you beyond your academic record, and this is a part of the application where you can show us who you are.
 It’s important to remember that there’s no single right way to write your college essay, and no perfect topic that works for every applicant.
 While there are no rules, here are some tips that can help you put your best self forward:

 • Keep the “personal” in personal essay.
-To be honest, we don’t really care what you write about, as long as you’re writing about you.
+We don’t really care what you write about, as long as you’re writing about you.
 For instance, don’t spend the entire essay detailing the life of your favorite and most accomplished family member, but rather focus on how that person has affected you and your life decisions.
 This is one time when it’s okay to be self-centered – more than anything, we want to know about you!

 • Don’t try to guess what we want to hear.
 If you ask a hundred different admissions counselors what their favorite kind of essay is, you will likely get a hundred different answers.
 Instead of trying to figure out what topic will get us most interested, focus on a topic that lets your passions show.